ADVANCE HEALTHCARE DIRECTIVES ATTORNEY

 It is a good idea to review your advance directives periodically with your estate planning attorney and discuss their impact with your doctor should your health condition change.

 Advance healthcare directives offer you peace of mind in knowing you have expressed important decisions regarding your potential future medical treatment.
 Help your loved ones as well by eliminating the need to ask them to make a life-or-death decision for you.
-If you are ready to put your mind at ease, call Russell Manning Attorney at Law in Corpus Christi, Texas, to schedule a time to talk.
+If you are ready to put your mind at ease, call Russell Manning Law PLLC in Corpus Christi, Texas, to schedule a time to talk.
 I am ready to help.